TheUltimateHacker/maxellnormalbias.github.io/_posts/2015-09-22-windowsbetas.markdown

 And betas do not run well on actual hardware - or even do anything useful on a virtual machine.
 I was once discussing web browsers with <a href="https://www.youtube.com/channel/UCLd93VFZFwRR25nxKFks1bw">nerd73</a> and he told me he could get Firefox 3 to run on Longhorn... with **hacks**.
 So, if you're going to use a Windows OS in a virtual machine, why not use one that works?

 And the only other reason I could ever think someone would collect something is sentimental value.
 There is no such thing as nostalgia for software that wasn't even released.
 There is no real emotional connection to Windows betas.
-If they were interesting or functional, this wouldn't be needed - but they're the last reason I can think of.
+If they were interesting or functional, this wouldn't be needed - but it's the last reason I can think of.

 ### What about new betas?